 – Ibu Robin Lim

-The third is something that Ina May Gaskin said when we were teaching a workshop together in early 2017.
+The third is something that Ina May Gaskin said when she and I were teaching a workshop together in early 2017.
 I was so struck by the way she expressed herself when she was talking about how crazy the culture of vaginal examinations has become that I wrote her exact words down:

 “For most of time, nobody put their fingers in there.
 Just imagine … how many people got born without anybody putting their fingers in there?!”